dosco/graphjin/README.md

 ## Authentication

-You can only have one type of authentication enabled.
+You can only have one type of auth enabled.
 You can either pick Rails or JWT.
 Uncomment the one you use and leave the rest commented out.

 #### JWT Tokens